Climate Change Response

 ---|---|---|---|---|

-Resource Use Efficiency | Use more efficient LED lighting, replace old system pumps, and adopt dual-effect energy-saving equipment such as heat pump systems. |
+Resource Use Efficiency | Use higher-efficiency LED lighting, replace old system pumps, and adopt dual-effect energy-saving equipment with heat pump systems. |

 |

-Medium/Mid-term Response |
+Medium/Mid-term |

 |